-However, while the “just in case” pee seems like a smart strategy, it might actually be pretty bad for your bladder.
-At least, that’s according to a recent viral TikTok video from Bethany Henry Clark, PT, DPT.
-Making yourself pee when you don’t feel the immediate need to do so can, over time, actually make you have to pee more and more often, she says in a viral TikTok video.
+However, while the "just in case" pee seems like a smart strategy, it might actually be pretty bad for your bladder, according to Bethany Henry Clark, PT, DPT.
+Making yourself pee when you don't feel the immediate need to do so can, over time, actually make you have to pee more and more often, she says in a viral TikTok video.

 I had never heard of this before, so I got in touch with board-certified urologist Lamia Gabal, MD, to get her thoughts on "just in case" peeing.

 First off, a normal bladder capacity is about 10-15 ounces, Dr. Gabal says.
 (Many things can affect this, such as pressure on your bladder from pregnancy or constipation.)
 In general, it's normal to pee six to eight times in a 24-hour period if you drink 64 ounces of fluid a day, but this depends on how much you drink.
 "I often tell my patients, 'What goes in, must come out!'" she says.
 This number also might be higher at different times of the month, if you need to pee more on your period.

 Dr. Gabal says that she has many patients who, like me, practice the "just in case" pee.
 This strategy can be helpful for people with urinary incontinence issues, she says, because they will leak less.
 But for otherwise healthy adults, Dr. Gabal agrees with Clark that this practice can be potentially problematic.
 "It can send a message to your brain that this is a correct volume for your bladder to have the sensation of needing to urinate, almost training your bladder to have to void at smaller volumes," she says.
 Meaning, when you pee when you don't have to go, it can cause you to start feeling the urge to pee even when your bladder isn't full.